anuroopbthomas/MovieTrailerWebsite/README.md

 1. Download the repo locally into a destination of your choice

-2. In a terminal or in Python IDLE, direct yourself to the 'movies' folder wherever you stored it
+2. In a terminal or in Python IDLE, direct yourself to the `/movies` folder wherever you stored it

 3. Run `python entertainment_center.py`